rbowsley/lamplighthelp/source/8-1-3_Adding_Outcomes-_Adding_a_New_Person_in_the_Outcomes_Record.markdown

 - Click the 'save' button when you have checked the information is how you want it to be.

-{{Lamplight}} will double-check whether this {{person}} is already on the system, and tries to check for spelling differences.
+{{Lamplight}} will double-check whether this {{person}} is already on the system, including a check for spelling differences.
 If there are any {{people}} already on the system who have similar names, they will be shown in another popup window:

 ![Adding a new {{person}} - duplicates](5.2.1a.png)